gizmo385/gizmo385.github.io/_posts/2015-08-11-adts-in-clojure.md

 ### ADTs in Haskell

 Haskell is generally the poster child for functional programming languages and as such I'm going to leverage it for these examples.
-It should be noted however that my Haskell skills are somewhat limited so I will be basing this example off of code found on Wikipedia.
 Let's look at one way we might define the above tree example using ADTs in Haskell:

 ```haskell